Baildon: Governance

-Boards of Guardians were formed as a result of the Poor Law Amendment Act 1834 though the Baildon Local Board of Guardians was formed in 1852.

-Elections were held on 16 September 1852, and their first quorate meeting was on 9 October 1852.
-The last meeting took place on 18 December 1894.

-As a result of the Local Government Act 1894 Baildon became an urban district on 1 January 1895 and was then administered by Baildon Urban District Council, which was established in 1895 and was disbanded when Bradford Metropolitan District Council was established in 1974.
+Baildon was made a local board district in 1852.
+Elections were held on 16 September 1852, and the first quorate meeting of the local board was held on 9 October 1852.
+Such districts were reconstituted as urban districts with effect from 31 December 1894 under the Local Government Act 1894.
+It was then administered by Baildon Urban District Council until it was disbanded when Bradford Metropolitan District Council was established in 1974.